Arguments for the proposition, 1:18-5:21

 mh genoito "certainly not" - may it not be so.
 "What a load of rubbish."

-pwV "how" - Interrogative particle, not really modal here, expressing manner, "in what way ....?", rather serving to prompt a rejection of a question, "otherwise it would be impossible for God to judge the world", BAGD p739,1d.
+pwV "how" - how [will god judge].
+Interrogative particle, not really modal here, expressing manner, "in what way ....?", rather serving to prompt a rejection of a question, "otherwise it would be impossible for God to judge the world", BAGD p739,1d.
 "How else would things get straightened out if God didn't do the straightening?", Peterson.

-ton kosmon (oV) "the world" - Not just Israel.
+ton kosmon (oV) "the world" - the world.
+Accusative direct object of the verb to judge.
+Not just Israel.
 Paul again alludes to universal sin and its unconditional condemnation.

-ei + ind. "if" - if, [as is the case, the truth of God abounded by my lie to the glory of him, then why still also as a sinner am I judged?]
-Conditional clause, 1st class, where the condition is assumed to be true.
+ei + ind.
+"Someone might argue, 'if'" - if.
+Introducing a conditional clause, 1st class, where the condition is assumed to be true; "if, as is the case, the truth of god abounded by my lie to the glory of him, then why still also as a sinner am I judged?

-tou qeou (oV) gen. "God's [truthfulness]" - The genitive is often viewed as plenary, ie., both subjective and objective.
+tou qeou (oV) gen. "God's [truthfulness]" - [the truth] of god.
+The genitive is often viewed as plenary, ie., both subjective and objective.

 eiV + acc. "increases [his glory]" - to [the glory of him].
 Used here to express advantage; "My lack of integrity promotes the integrity of God to his glory."

-eti kagw "[why am I] still [condemned]" - also.
+eti kagw "[why am I] still [condemned]" - [then why] still also [as a sinner am i judged]?
 The crasis kagw, is emphatic, not "also" but "actually", Moule.
 "Why am I actually judged to be a sinner?"
 Barrett.
 The adverb eti, "still, yet", "highlights the logical inference Paul draws", Harvey.

 mh "[why] not [say]" - [and] not.
 When this negation is used in a rhetorical question it implies a negative answer, but it is somewhat difficult to express here.
 Morris suggests "do we say perhaps ......?" - obviously not.
 "Do you really think that the gospel we proclaim promotes the notion that ......?" - answer "No, of course not".

-kaqwV "as" - as [we are slanderously charged and as some affirm us to say].
-Here expressing a characteristic quality; "this is in fact the very argument that some people slanderously allege that I use", Barclay.
+kaqwV "as" - as [we are slanderously charged].
+Here expressing a characteristic quality, not "like" Paul is charged, but "as" indeed he is charged; "this is in fact the very argument that some people slanderously allege that I use", Barclay.

 oJti "-" - that.
 Serving to introduce a dependent statement, direct discourse, expressing what Paul is supposed to have said / taught, namely "let us do evil ......"